-Pastors, Christian marriage authors, and Christian radio programs like to quote the study by Dr. Linda Waite, who found, “Two out of three unhappily married adults who avoided divorce or separation ended up happily married five years later.”
+Pastors, Christian marriage authors, and Christian radio programs like to quote the study by Dr. Linda Waite and journalist Maggie Gallagher, who found, “Two out of three unhappily married adults who avoided divorce or separation ended up happily married five years later.”

 When this study came out in 2002, pastors and Christian radio programs went wild, trumpeting this from the pulpit and airwaves.
 They often proposed that an unhappy couple merely had to stay together a few more years and their marriage would become happy.
 They also suggested that those who didn’t take their advice, and chose to divorce, were quitters who wanted the easy way out.

-But people who claimed this did not read the Waite report.
+But people who claimed this did not read the Waite and Gallagher report.
 (Or if they did, they ignored her real conclusions.)
-More than seven times, Waite says the opposite, often showing that destructive marriages aren’t likely to become happy, and that divorce in those cases often results in increased happiness.
+More than seven times, Waite says the opposite, often showing that destructive marriages are less likely to become happy, and that divorce in violent cases often brings significant relief—a result much closer to increased happiness than continued unhappiness and danger.

 Staying 5 years is unlikely to help where there is serious marriage-endangering sin, such as a pattern of sexual immorality, physical abuse, emotional abuse, life-altering addictions, abandonment or neglect.